 Just for today… I will take five minutes for myself

-You may not have the caregiver relief/respite you’ve come to depend on pre-COVID.
+You may not have the caregiver relief/respite you need at this time.
 You are most likely catching snippets of time for yourself here and there and when you can.
 Take a 5 minute snippet to breathe mindfully.
 Slowly but surely, 5 minute breathing can become a new habit that decreases your stress.

 Just for today…I will take a moment to watch the birds outside my window

 Observing birds is a great opportunity to simply be present and think calming thoughts.

 Just for today… I will look into trying an online support group

 “K”, a daughter caring for her mother with dementia, relayed that she’d never considered online support until recently.
 Her mother regularly followed her within the home wanting to know "K"s whereabouts and activities.
 "K" was able to take breaks and escape with playing games and reading Facebook posts on her tablet as long as Mom had her in sight.
 One evening, "K" took a chance and registered for an online adult child caregiver support group.
 Using her tablet, she nonchalantly plugged in her ear buds, joined in on the group and listened in as others shared about their caregiving experiences.
 "K" was able to participate by using the online chat feature.
 Mom could see her “playing” on the tablet.
 In the mean time, "K" received validation and support from her caregiving peers without Mom suspecting a thing.
 She was especially grateful to access emotional support during the pandemic.

 An Inspirational Poem: Yesterday, Today and Tomorrow.
 (Author unknown)

 Two days which should be kept free of fear and apprehension.